AAK-9/AAK-9/README.md

  ###                                                           Hi there 👋, I'm Aruneshwar

-- 🔭 I’m currently working on web-devolopment and software dev
+- 🔭 I’m currently working on </b>web-devolopment and software dev
-- 🌱 I’m currently learning html,css and javascript and a bit of python
+- 🌱 I’m currently learning </b>html,css and javascript and a bit of python
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with seniors or web devs better than me!
-- 💬 Interested in tech 💻
+- 💬 Interested in </b>tech 💻
 - 📫 How to reach me: aruneshwar.aak@gmail.com